Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s 1905 Paper on Relativity

 \subsection{Constraints on the Transformation}

 This transformation is then constrained by several arguments.
-The principle of relativity imposes reciprocity: the inverse transformation must have the same form with \(v\) replaced by \(-v\).
-The invariance of the speed of light (wavefronts \(x=\pm ct\) in \(S\) must remain \(x'=\pm ct'\) in \(S'\)) fixes the remaining free functions.
-Finally, the requirement that the composition of two successive transformations of the same type should yield another transformation of the same kind removes all remaining ambiguity and leads to the Lorentz form, identical to that previously obtained by Lorentz and Poincaré from the invariance of Maxwell’s equations and group structure.
-The Lorentz transformation thus appears as the only linear transformation compatible both with the two physical postulates and the geometrical symmetries.
+The principle of relativity imposes reciprocity: the inverse transformation must have the same form when the relative velocity is reversed.
+The constancy of the speed of light imposes the condition that light signals satisfying \(x=\pm ct\) in \(S\) must also satisfy \(x'=\pm ct'\) in \(S'\).
+Together with the symmetry assumptions, these requirements lead to the Lorentz transformation, up to a factor that Einstein eliminates by an additional symmetry argument.

+The result is formally identical to the transformation previously obtained by Lorentz within electron theory and by Poincaré through the analysis of invariance and group structure.
+Einstein’s derivation, however, gave it a different foundation.
+Instead of deriving the transformation from the detailed structure of Maxwell’s equations or from a theory of electrons moving through the ether, he derived it from two general postulates concerning inertial frames and the propagation of light.
+This shift in foundation is one of the distinctive features of the 1905 paper.